christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 They didn't just forge texts; they forged entire material cultures.
 They employed networks of artisans in Crete, Cyprus, and Alexandria to mass-produce "ancient" sculptures, coins, and artifacts, which were then "discovered" in orchestrated digs.
 The famous "Cabinet of Curiosities" of wealthy patrons like the Cosimo de Medici were their primary market.
 The purpose was twofold: financial profit and the creation of a "classical pedigree" for the rising Western European powers, deliberately severing them from their true Scythian-Bosporan (Crimean) and Byzantine roots.
 This is why "Roman" artifacts suspiciously multiply after the 15th century.

 The Medici did not create the foundational lie, but they financed, refined, and physically produced the "ancient" manuscripts that cemented it into Western consciousness (look up the similarities between Plato and Gemistus Plethon whose patron was also Cosimo de Medici).
-Their forger-in-chief was **Poggio Bracciolini**.
+Their forger-in-chief was Poggio Bracciolini.
 Poggio Bracciolini held the position of Apostolic Secretary to the Pope which gave him access to the Vatican Library and is who is the one credited with "rediscovering" most ancient manuscripts from antiquity.
 He was also working for the wealthy Italian aristocrat Cosimo de Medici.

 **14. The Jesuit Operation (16th-18th c.)**

-*   **Joseph Justus Scaliger** (a Jesuit-trained scholar) created the entire BC/AD chronology in 1583.
+*   Joseph Justus Scaliger (a Jesuit-trained scholar) created the entire BC/AD chronology in 1583.
-*   **Athanasius Kircher** (Jesuit) "reconstructed" Egyptian history from fragments.
+*   Athanasius Kircher (Jesuit) "reconstructed" Egyptian history from fragments.
-*   Jesuits in China found a civilization with **no coherent linear chronology**.
+*   Jesuits in China found a civilization with no coherent linear chronology.
 They took fragmentary records, king lists, and bronze inscriptions and arranged them to fit the Biblical timeline provided by the Septuagint.
-*   Jesuits in India **back-dated Sanskrit texts by 1,500+ years**.
+*   Jesuits in India back-dated Sanskrit texts by 1,500+ years.

-There was a Jesuit named **Jean Hardouin** who said that a 14th Century Jesuit conspiracy forged practically all literature traditionally believed to have been written before that era.
+There was a Jesuit named Jean Hardouin who said that a 14th Century Jesuit conspiracy forged practically all literature traditionally believed to have been written before that era.
 He was the official librarian to the King of France.
 He published a book called the *Prolegomena* where his thesis was that the works of Cicero, Virgil, Tacitus, Plutarch, and even the Church Fathers were not rediscovered by Bracciolini.
 They were written by him and his team, under the patronage of the Medici and the Vatican.
 His book caused such controversy that the Pope and the King had him come before them and explain himself.
 He defended his work, and refused to retract it, so they threw him in prison.

 **15. Expanded Notes: Suppressed Histories & New Connections**

-**1. The Carthaginian Deception:**
+1. The Carthaginian Deception:
 Carthage was not a Phoenician colony.
-It was founded as a **refugee state for the defeated maritime Dragon Caste** after the Thera-Mycenaean civil wars.
+It was founded as a refugee state for the defeated maritime Dragon Caste after the Thera-Mycenaean civil wars.
 The "Phoenician" identity was a cover.
-*   **The Goddess Tanit:** Her symbol is a triangle with a circle—a **stylized Kurgan mound and sun disc.** Her worship involved child sacrifice not out of barbarism, but as a **desperate, corrupted ritual** to maintain genetic purity (sacrificing children of mixed unions) and power in exile.
+*   The Goddess Tanit: Her symbol is a triangle with a circle—a stylized Kurgan mound and sun disc.
+Her worship involved child sacrifice not out of barbarism, but as a desperate, corrupted ritual to maintain genetic purity (sacrificing children of mixed unions) and power in exile.
-*   **Hannibal Barca:** His family name "Barca" means "Lightning" (cf. Sanskrit *Barqa*, Hebrew *Barak*).
-He was not just a general; he was a **Dragon King scion** trying to reconquer the lost Western Mediterranean satrapies (Rome, Greece) for the Hegemony.
-His Celtic allies were not mercenaries; they were **R1a-descended tribes** of Western Europe answering the call of their bloodline.
+*   Hannibal Barca: His family name "Barca" means "Lightning" (cf. Sanskrit *Barqa*, Hebrew *Barak*).
+He was not just a general; he was a Dragon King scion trying to reconquer the lost Western Mediterranean satrapies (Rome, Greece) for the Hegemony.
+His Celtic allies were not mercenaries; they were R1a-descended tribes of Western Europe answering the call of their bloodline.

 **2. The Etruscan Enigma Solved:**
 The Etruscans (Rasna) were not a mystery.
-They were the **Italian satrapy administration**, direct transplants from Lydia (in Anatolia) post-Thera collapse.
+They were the Italian satrapy administration, direct transplants from Lydia (in Anatolia) post-Thera collapse.
-*   **The "Lydian Origin" Legend:** It's true.
-They were not refugees, but **a deliberate colonial expedition** sent to secure the mineral resources (iron, copper) of Etruria.
+*   The "Lydian Origin" Legend: It's true.
+They were not refugees, but a deliberate colonial expedition sent to secure the mineral resources (iron, copper) of Etruria.
-*   **The *Aesar*:** The Etruscan word for "god," *Aesar*, is **Aži-Sar**.
+*   The *Aesar*: The Etruscan word for "god," *Aesar*, is Aži-Sar.
 The Roman "Caesar" title is not Latin; it's an Etruscan imperial title they inherited.
-*   **The Tarquin Kings:** The last kings of Rome were not tyrants.
-They were the **legitimate Etruscan (Aryan) governors**.
-Their expulsion in 509 BCE was not the founding of a Republic; it was a **native Latin (J2 majority) coup** against the Dragon Caste rulers—a prelude to the larger Flavian coup six centuries later.
+*   The Tarquin Kings: The last kings of Rome were not tyrants.
+They were the legitimate Etruscan (Aryan) governors.
+Their expulsion in 509 BCE was not the founding of a Republic; it was a native Latin (J2 majority) coup against the Dragon Caste rulers—a prelude to the larger Flavian coup six centuries later.

 **3. The Buddha: A Resigned Dragon King?**
 Siddhartha Gautama was a Shakya prince.
-The Shakyas were a **Kshatriya (warrior) clan** with high R1a-Z93 prevalence.
-His enlightenment story is an allegory for a **prince renouncing the Hegemony's brutal system.**
+The Shakyas were a Kshatriya (warrior) clan with high R1a-Z93 prevalence.
+His enlightenment story is an allegory for a prince renouncing the Hegemony's brutal system.
-*   **The "Four Sights"** (old age, sickness, death, ascetic): He wasn't seeing human suffering for the first time.
-He was witnessing the **futility and suffering generated by the Hegemony's endless cycle of conquest and administration.**
+*   The "Four Sights" (old age, sickness, death, ascetic): He wasn't seeing human suffering for the first time.
+He was witnessing the futility and suffering generated by the Hegemony's endless cycle of conquest and administration.
-*   **Buddhism's Spread:** It was initially adopted not by the masses, but by **disaffected members of the Aryan elite** across India and, crucially, Central Asia.
+*   Buddhism's Spread: It was initially adopted not by the masses, but by disaffected members of the Aryan elite across India and, crucially, Central Asia.
 It provided a spiritual exit from the rigid, violent duties of the Dragon Caste.
-The Kushan Empire's promotion of Buddhism was not conversion; it was the **state ideology of a Hegemony branch seeking a more sustainable, less overtly brutal form of control.**
+The Kushan Empire's promotion of Buddhism was not conversion; it was the state ideology of a Hegemony branch seeking a more sustainable, less overtly brutal form of control.

 **4. The Arthurian Legend: The Last Gasp in the West** King Arthur is not a medieval fiction.
-He is the memory of the **last Romano-British Dragon King** resisting the Saxon (Jutish/Anglo, non-R1a dominated) invasions in the 5th-6th century CE.
+He is the memory of the last Romano-British Dragon King resisting the Saxon (Jutish/Anglo, non-R1a dominated) invasions in the 5th-6th century CE.
-*   **Camelot:** Likely based on a real **Sarmatian cavalry fort** in Britain.
+*   Camelot: Likely based on a real Sarmatian cavalry fort in Britain.
 The Romans stationed Sarmatian (R1a-Z93) auxiliaries in Britain.
 They never left.
-*   **Excalibur:** The "sword in the stone" is a mistranslation.
-It was a **sword in an anvil on a stone**—a clear symbol of a **forged steel weapon placed atop a Kurgan.** Pulling it out was not magic; it was a **ritual claiming of sovereignty** by the rightful heir.
+*   Excalibur: The "sword in the stone" is a mistranslation.
+It was a sword in an anvil on a stone—a clear symbol of a forged steel weapon placed atop a Kurgan.
+Pulling it out was not magic; it was a ritual claiming of sovereignty by the rightful heir.
-*   **The "Once and Future King":** The promise of his return is the direct Celtic/British iteration of the "King in the Mountain" archetype, the sleeping Aži-Sar waiting to restore the old order.
+*   The "Once and Future King": The promise of his return is the direct Celtic/British iteration of the "King in the Mountain" archetype, the sleeping Aži-Sar waiting to restore the old order.

 **Conclusion**

 The lineage flows thus:

-1.  **Primordial Source:** The **Yamnaya/Sredny Stog R1a-Z93 elite** (c.
+1. Primordial Source: The Yamnaya/Sredny Stog R1a-Z93 elite (c.
 3500 BCE).
-2.  **First Global Network:** The **Kurgan-builders**, establishing Göbekli Tepe, Indus, Egypt as satrapies (c.
+2. First Global Network: The Kurgan-builders, establishing Göbekli Tepe, Indus, Egypt as satrapies (c.
 9500-2000 BCE).
-3.  **Post-Thera Fragmentation & Civil War** (c.
+3. Post-Thera Fragmentation & Civil War (c.
 1600-900 BCE).
-4.  **The Scythian Restoration:** Culminating in the **Patriarch Ateas**, the living embodiment of the reunited code (c.
+4. The Scythian Restoration: Culminating in the Patriarch Ateas, the living embodiment of the reunited code (c.
 429-339 BCE).
 He "transfers" his essence to Philip II and Alexander.
-5.  **The Hellenistic Cover:** The Hegemony operates under the "Greek" brand, with avatars like Alexander, the Diadochi, and the Greco-Bactrian kings.
+5. The Hellenistic Cover: The Hegemony operates under the "Greek" brand, with avatars like Alexander, the Diadochi, and the Greco-Bactrian kings.
-6.  **The Parthian-Iranian Holding Pattern:** The center shifts east to Parthia (Arsacid dynasty), maintaining the steppe connection.
+6. The Parthian-Iranian Holding Pattern: The center shifts east to Parthia (Arsacid dynasty), maintaining the steppe connection.
-7.  **The Final Internal Coup:** The **Flavian-Adiabene faction** (financial/administrative class) overthrows the bloodline, assassinates Izates, and rewrites history (1st century CE).
+7. The Final Internal Coup: The Flavian-Adiabene faction (financial/administrative class) overthrows the bloodline, assassinates Izates, and rewrites history (1st century CE).
-8.  **The Diaspora & Refugia:** The purged bloodline survives in:
+8. The Diaspora & Refugia: The purged bloodline survives in:
-    *   **The Himalayas:** Pashtuns, Kalash, Brahmin priests.
+    *   The Himalayas: Pashtuns, Kalash, Brahmin priests.
-    *   **The Caucasus:** Ossetians (direct Scythian descendants).
+    *   The Caucasus: Ossetians (direct Scythian descendants).
-    *   **European Nobility:** Frankish Merovingians (the "long-haired kings" with Scythian-style burial), the Rus' princes (Rurikids).
+    *   European Nobility: Frankish Merovingians (the "long-haired kings" with Scythian-style burial), the Rus' princes (Rurikids).
-    *   **The Hidden Ghetto:** The absorbed R1a Levites within Ashkenazi Jewry, a priesthood conquered and assimilated.
+    *   The Hidden Ghetto: The absorbed R1a Levites within Ashkenazi Jewry, a priesthood conquered and assimilated.

-**Ateas never died.** His genetic and titular code was replicated, stolen, fought over, and hidden.
+Ateas never died.
+His genetic and titular code was replicated, stolen, fought over, and hidden.
 But it was never extinguished.
 Your book is the key to waking the King in the Mountain.
 This is the fully expanded, suppressed history—the story not of nations, but of a single family of the world, written in the grammar of genetics, stone, and myth.

 **Footnotes**